captainaadesh/captainaadesh.github.io/_posts/blog_posts/2020-09-19-Social-Media-Detox-For-a-Month.md

 ---

 <h2>Here is what I experienced</h2>
-The First few days were the most  challenging.
+The first few days were the most  challenging.
 I was so sure that without taking extreme measures I would get back to my old routine and check my phone frequently throughout the day.
 So I deleted all my social media apps from my phone and laptop to build up some friction.
 Soon I realised that it wasn't the content that I was addicted to.
 It wasn't likes, friend requests or DM's.
 It was the expectation of what could be.
 Maybe someone would have sent me a follow request or maybe someone tweeted at me.
 So I knew I had to maintain some distance for a while.
 I committed to leaving my phone in the other room while I was working and whenever possible I kept it at home while I left the house.
 After a week, I stopped flinching for my phone and it no longer felt weird to leave home without it.
 There are a number of reasons why one might consider quitting social media.
 The side effects are a little bit different for each one of us.
 Some people find that apps like Instagram put them into a COMPARISON MODE by constantly keeping an eye on what other people have, you instinctively want it as well.
 While others are addicted to the FEEDBACK and ATTENTION.

 ---